fmalmeida/bacannot/docs/manual.rst

    * - ``--resfinder_species``
      - N
      - NA
      - Resfinder species panel.
 It activates the resfinder annotation process using the given species panel.
 Check the available species at `their page <https://cge.cbs.dtu.dk/services/ResFinder/>`_.
+If your species is not available in Resfinder panels, you may use it with the "Other" panel (``--resfinder_species "Other"``).

 On/Off processes
 """"""""""""""""